-This version of the Playbook is published with just over one month to go to the Olympic Games and two months until the Paralympic Games Tokyo 2020.
+This final version of the Playbook is published with just over one month to go to the Olympic Games and two months until the Paralympic Games Tokyo 2020.
 Qualification is coming to an end; the first athletes have already arrived in Japan for pre-Games training, getting ready for the competition that marks the pinnacle of their career.
-The OBS teams are already fully operational in the IBC and Games venues, and we have started welcoming in Tokyo some of our Rights Holding Broadcasters.

-The International Olympic Committee (IOC), International Paralympic Committee (IPC), Tokyo 2020 Organising Committee (Tokyo 2020), the Tokyo Metropolitan Government (TMG) and the Government of Japan continue to work tirelessly alongside the world's leading experts in health and sport event delivery to finalise and put in place the necessary COVID-19 countermeasures that will enable the Games to take place safely.
+The International Olympic Committee (IOC), International Paralympic Committee (IPC), Tokyo 2020 Organising Committee (Tokyo 2020), the Tokyo Metropolitan Government (TMG) and the Government of Japan continue to work tirelessly alongside the world's leading experts in health and sport event delivery to identify and put in place the necessary COVID-19 countermeasures that will enable the Games to take place safely.